Chemistry-Of-Virtues/Website/README.md

   <br>PORT // The port used by the express app
   <br>MONGODB_URL // The url of your mongodb database (should be mongodb://127.0.0.1:27017/chemistry-of-virtues)
   <br>JWT_SECRET // The secret for the JSON web tokens

+To run:

 Run "npm run db"

 Run "npm run dev"

 The project will then be available locally on the specified port.

+Note on file structure:

+Place all .html files in the root public folder.
+Place script files in the public/scripts folder and stylesheets in the public/stylesheets folder.